 - Install the door.

 - Measure windows, doors, and archways.
 Do not forget to measure the ceiling height from floor to ceiling.

 - Sketch the cabinet using the actual dimensions.
 The dimensions should accommodate pre-made cabinet doors.
 Some designs include storage areas with doors and compartments for different users.

 - Decide on the position where you want your cabinet to be.
 That depends on use and size.

-- Calculate the space you have and what you need to install in those places.
-That is how you are going to get the space for the tour cabinet.
+- Calculate your space and what you need to install in those places.
+That is how you will get the space for the tour cabinet.
 Random measurements will compromise some appliances.
 Remember you have additional units, drawers, and bins to install.
 Therefore, a fair division of space is necessary.